AIP Dairy Substitutes for Cheese, Yogurt, Milk, and Ice Cream

 It’s also creamy and reacts in a similar way.
-It’s great for AIP baked goods or sauteing meats and vegetables.
+It’s great for baked goods or sautéing meats and vegetables.

 In some baked recipes, you may be able to use coconut butter (also called coconut manna).
 Note that coconut butter contains coconut oil as well as dried coconut bits so it doesn’t work well as a cooking oil, but it’s a great substitute for nut butters.

-Lard is another great option instead of butter or ghee.
-Use it in cooking sautes or baking savory dishes as it does have a slightly porky flavor.
+Lard, or pig fat, is another great option instead of butter or ghee.
+Use it in cooking sautés or baking savory dishes as it does have a slightly “meaty” flavor.

 AIP Swaps for milk/cream

-Since nut-milks as well as rice-milk and soy-milk are all out on the Paleo autoimmune protocol, coconut milk and coconut cream are the best substitutes for AIP milk.
+Since nut milks, rice milk and soy milk are all out on the Paleo autoimmune protocol, coconut milk and coconut cream are the best substitutes for traditional dairy milk.

 The best option is to make your own coconut milk (try this recipe here) as most of the prepackaged brands use guar gum or another non-AIP thickener to create a creamier milk.

-The only brand I’ve seen that doesn’t add thickeners is this one here.
+Recently I’m seeing more brands that don’t contain funky additives, like this one here.
 The ingredients are just organic coconut and purified water.

 To get coconut cream, just let the canned coconut milk settle for a day.
 Then carefully open the can and scoop out the coconut cream from the top of the can.
 The bottom water can be thrown away.